Trust Litigation Attorney in Massachusetts

 Collectively, our attorneys have more than 120 years of legal experience.
 This depth matters in trust litigation because these cases often involve layers of documents, financial records, and family communications.
 We work carefully through the details so that your case is presented clearly and persuasively, whether we are negotiating with opposing counsel or appearing in front of a judge.

-Lynch & Owens is known for combining big city legal knowledge with the accessible service of a local practice.
+Lynch & Owens is known for combining big-city legal knowledge with the accessible service of a local practice.
 We serve clients from Boston to the South Shore and Cape Cod, and our attorneys are well versed in the procedures of Probate and Family Courts in counties such as Plymouth, Norfolk, Barnstable, and Suffolk.
 Judges and court personnel across the state know our work and our commitment to serious preparation.

 Our approach to trust disputes balances assertive litigation with practical problem-solving.
 We have a reputation for aggressive courtroom representation when a case calls for it, and we also recognize when a carefully structured settlement can better protect your interests.
 In every matter, we work closely with you to understand your legal and personal priorities, then align our strategy with those goals.